What is a barista?

 This all depends on the type of employer you are working for and what expectations he may have from you.
 Phew!
 Who thought being a barista would be so tough!

-Chinese tourists contribute to the greatest number of tourists all across the world.
+Chinese tourists contribute to the highest number of tourists all across the world.
 This has lead to more people managing the influx in terms of accommodation, recreation and hotels, and creating more vacancies for baristas, in Australia, or any other country.

 What training and courses do I need to be a barista in Australia?